“He’s been haunting my dreams at night.”

 As Lukens expresses on “Breathing in Stereo,” it’s often a knee-jerk reaction to isolate oneself to deal with mental illness (“Alone I feel safe”).
 Whether he is singing to his friends, his bandmates, a significant other or his fans, it’s clear that he’s grown away from that notion (“Still with you, I’m safe, intact and hopeful / We’ll make it together”).

-And as Lukens and his audience sang “I’ll be with you the whole way,” to each other on Friday night, it became even more apparent that they won’t ever be alone.
+And as Lukens and his audience sang “I’ll be with you the whole way” to each other on Friday night, it felt like a promise that they won’t ever really be alone.